Attitude in coaching: what constitutes the inner attitude in coaching | Meet yourself in systemic coaching!

 Attitude as the basis for professional coaching relationships

-Values, worldview and human image in coaching
+Values, world view and human image in coaching

 Attitude as an anchor in complex situations

-self reflection and demarcation
+Self-reflection and demarcation

 Working with the systemic coach: how do we change our inner attitude?

-Systemic principles and their impact on attitude
+Systemic principles and their effect on attitude

 • Impartiality: Every perspective is treated with respect.